smart-data-models/dataModel.EnergyCIM/GovHydroFrancis/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `am`: Opening section S at the maximum efficiency (Am).
 Typical Value = 0.7.
 Default: 0.0  - `areaServed`: The geographic area where a service or offered item is provided  - `av0`: Area of the surge tank (A).
 Unit = m.
 Typical Value = 30.
 Default: 0.0  - `av1`: Area of the compensation tank (A).
 Unit = m.
 Typical Value = 700.
 Default: 0.0  - `bp`: Droop (Bp).
 Typical Value = 0.05.
 Default: 0.0  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `db1`: Intentional dead-band width (DB1).
 Unit = Hz.
 Typical Value = 0.
 Default: 0.0  - `description`: A description of this item  - `etamax`: Maximum efficiency (EtaMax).
 Typical Value = 1.05.
 Default: 0.0  - `governorControl`: Governor control flag (Cflag).
 Typical Value = mechanicHydrolicTachoAccelerator.
 Default: None  - `h1`: Head of compensation chamber water level with respect to the level of penstock (H).
 Unit = m.
 Typical Value = 4.
 Default: 0.0  - `h2`: Head of surge tank water level with respect to the level of penstock (H).
 Unit = m.
 Typical Value = 40.
 Default: 0.0  - `hn`: Rated hydraulic head (H).
 Unit = m.
 Typical Value = 250.
 Default: 0.0  - `id`: Unique identifier of the entity  - `kc`: Penstock loss coefficient (due to friction) (Kc).
 Typical Value = 0.025.
 Default: 0.0  - `kg`: Water tunnel and surge chamber loss coefficient (due to friction) (Kg).
 Typical Value = 0.025.
 Default: 0.0  - `kt`: Washout gain (Kt).
 Typical Value = 0.25.
-Default: 0.0  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `qc0`: No-load turbine flow at nominal head (Qc0).
+Default: 0.0  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `qc0`: No-load turbine flow at nominal head (Qc0).
 Typical Value = 0.21.
 Default: 0.0  - `qn`: Rated flow (Q).
 Unit = m/s.
 Typical Value = 40.
 Default: 0.0  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `ta`: Derivative gain (Ta).
 Typical Value = 3.
 Default: 0  - `td`: Washout time constant (Td).
 Typical Value = 3.
 Default: 0  - `ts`: Gate servo time constant (Ts).
 Typical Value = 0.5.
 Default: 0  - `twnc`: Water inertia time constant (Twnc).
 Typical Value = 1.
 Default: 0  - `twng`: Water tunnel and surge chamber inertia time constant (Twng).
 Typical Value = 3.
 Default: 0  - `tx`: Derivative feedback gain (Tx).
 Typical Value = 1.
 Default: 0  - `type`: NGSI type.
 It has to be GovHydroFrancis  - `va`: Maximum gate opening velocity (Va).
 Unit = PU/sec.
 Typical Value = 0.011.
 Default: 0.0  - `valvmax`: Maximum gate opening (ValvMax).
 Typical Value = 1.
 Default: 0.0  - `valvmin`: Minimum gate opening (ValvMin).
 Typical Value = 0.
 Default: 0.0  - `vc`: Maximum gate closing velocity (Vc).
 Unit = PU/sec.
 Typical Value = -0.011.
 Default: 0.0  - `waterTunnelSurgeChamberSimulation`: Water tunnel and surge chamber simulation (Tflag). true = enable of water tunnel and surge chamber simulation false = inhibit of water tunnel and surge chamber simulation.
 Typical Value = false.
 Default: False  - `zsfc`: Head of upper water level with respect to the level of penstock (Zsfc).
 Unit = m.
 Typical Value = 25.
 Default: 0.0
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties